 Assistant Professor & Acting Director of the Sports Communication major

-Dr. John S. W. Spinda is an Assistant Professor in the Department of Communication Studies at Clemson University.
+Dr. John S. W. Spinda is an Assistant Professor in the Department of Communication Studies at Clemson University and Acting Director of the Sports Communication major.
 His teaching and research interests are focused broadly on sports communication, technology-mediated communication, social media, and mass communication effects.
-Dr. Spinda’s published research has focused on sports fan motives (e.g., fantasy sports and Strat-O-Matic baseball), parasocial interaction and sponsorship perceptions associated with NASCAR, sports fans’ responses to team victories/losses (i.e., BIRGing; basking in reflected glory/CORFing; cutting off reflected failure), as well as first-person and third-person media effects.
-Many of these studies have been featured in peer-reviewed journals, such as the Journal of Sport Behavior, International Journal of Sport Communication, and the Journal of Sports Media.
-His research has also earned top paper panel recognition by the National Communication Association (NCA).
+Dr. Spinda’s published research has focused on sports fan motives, attachment to sports teams, parasocial interaction, fantasy sports and sponsorship perceptions associated with NASCAR, sports fans’ responses to team victories/losses, as well as first-person and third-person media effects.
+Many of these studies have been featured in peer-reviewed journals, such as the Communication & Sport, Journal of Sport Behavior, International Journal of Sport Communication, and the Journal of Sports Media.
+His research has also earned top paper panel recognition by the National Communication Association (NCA) and the International Communication Association (ICA).